volatiletech/sqlboiler/README.md

   This is somewhat of a work around until we can devise a better solution in a later version.
 * **Update**
   * The `updated_at` column will always be set to `time.Now()`.
-If you need to override this value you will need to fall back to another method in the meantime: `boil.SQL()`, overriding `updated_at` in all of your objects using a hook, or create your own wrapper.
+If you need to override this value you will need to fall back to another method in the meantime: `queries.Raw()`, overriding `updated_at` in all of your objects using a hook, or create your own wrapper.
 * **Upsert**
   * `created_at` will be set automatically if it is a zero value, otherwise your supplied value